 The SUNY SAIL Institute recognizes the severity of the global Coronavirus pandemic and is working closely with SUNY System Administration to ensure that we are protecting our entire SUNY community.
 Throughout this turbulent time, we remain committed to providing resources for our students, supporting them to successfully navigate an ever-changing landscape and become the next generation of civically engaged leaders.

-With that in mind, the 2020 SUNY Student Leadership Academy will now shift to be offered as a series of virtual student leadership offerings over the Fall 2020 semester.
+With that in mind, the 2020 SUNY Student Leadership Academy has shifted to be a series of virtual student leadership offerings over the Fall 2020 semester.
 Below are details about the Fall Student Leadership offerings designed to help provide the leadership skills that are needed in today’s workforce.

 The following student leadership offerings will be available Fall 2020 SUNY-wide (details are listed below):